General Information FAQs

 Will MOCAP issue students a diploma?

 No, MOCAP is not a school and does NOT offer a complete high school diploma program.
 Instead, we offer courses that will be applied to the student’s transcript at the local school toward graduation.
-Successful MOCAP students will graduate with a high school diploma from the local school.
-Many schools distinguish MOCAP courses on a student’s transcript by putting an asterisk next to them.
+Successful MOCAP students will graduate with a high school diploma from the local school district or charter school in which they are enrolled.

 How is MOCAP different than home schooling?

 Home schooling is one of the options available for meeting the state's compulsory attendance law, Section 167.031, RSMo.
-The Department of Elementary and Secondary Education (DESE) does NOT regulate or monitor home schooling in Missouri nor does it have authority to issue regulations or guidelines concerning home schooling.
+DESE does NOT regulate or monitor home schooling in Missouri, nor does it have authority to issue regulations or guidelines concerning home schooling.

 How is MOCAP different than other online programs?

-MOCAP is a program run by the Missouri Department of Elementary and Secondary Education (DESE).
-The department assures that all courses align to the Missouri Learning Standards and are taught by Missouri appropriately certified teachers.
+DESE runs MOCAP and DESE assures that all MOCAP courses align to the Missouri Learning Standards and are taught by Missouri appropriately certificated teachers.

-How much time can a MOCAP student expect to spend working on their courses?
+How much time can MOCAP students expect to spend working on their courses?

 A student should plan to spend at least one hour a day, five days a week, on each course.
 In other words, at least five hours per week on each course.
 This is similar to the amount of time a student would spend in a course at the local “brick and mortar” school.